Great American Songbook

 Operettas (i. e.
 Gilbert and/or Sullivan)

-These are the 1800s European equivalent to musical theater.
+These are the 1800s European model for American musical theater.
 The most famous are those written by William S. Gilbert (words) and Sir Arthur Sullivan (music), including HMS Pinafore, The Pirates of Penzance, and The Mikado.
 The 1951 ballet score, Pineapple Poll, was compiled and arranged for a large orchestra by conductor Sir Charles Mackerras, consisting entirely of his clever orchestral arrangements of Sullivan’s operetta tunes.
 Other operetta composers include, but are not limited to:

 Johann Strauss II (“Die Fledermaus”)